cs480x-21c/02-DataVis-5Ways/readme_draft.md

 * Changed font to Arial to make the text more appealing to the user.
 * The fade in animation was intended to make viewing the plot a more pleasant experience for the user.
 * When the user hovers over a dot, it becomes opaque and a black outline is shown around it.
 This is so that the user knows which dot's information is being shown.
 * The feature that updates the maximum X and Y values displays an error message if the user's input is invalid.
-The error message lets the user know that they should only input numbers to use the features.
+The error message lets the user know that they should only input numbers to use this feature.
 * Added a grey background to the plot to make it easier to see the dots.
 This was done because some of the dots were difficult to see on a white background.

 ### matplotlib + Pandas